gosiacodes/Chat-with-Login-Firebase-Android-App/README.md

 # FirebaseApp
-Android app with inlogning and chat funktion.
+Android app with login and chat funktion.

 GUI: